iundd/a11y_me_video/Documentation/EditorManual/VideoPlayer/Index.rst

 Tab Main Video
 ==============

-Language (controls, subtitels)
+Language (controls, subtitles)
    Select the language of the controls and the subtitle file (if available) of the video player here.

    The *Default* setting means that the settings on the page are used automatically.

    You can choose another language from the list.
-Only languages that are in the list were supported.
+Only the languages in the list are supported.

 Video position
    Set the position of the video relative to the optional text.